UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section IV/IVA-CreatingAccessions.md

 ### Do Not Use These Fields

-1. Subjects and Agents-As-Subjects
+1. **Subjects** and Agents-As-Subjects
    1. Do not add Subjects--or Agents with the Role field set to 'Subject'--to accession records.
-As noted above in the section on adding Agents, subject analysis work should only be done by Catalogers, and so that effort should be saved for resource records.
+As noted above in the section on linking Agents to the accession record, subject analysis work should only be done by Catalogers, and so that effort should be saved for resource records.
-2. User Defined
+2. **User Defined**
    1. Do not use ‘User Defined’ fields without first bringing the suggested use and purpose of those fields to the Archives Subcommittee—we don’t want people using the same fields in different ways!